iamthedh7/CS331.M22.KHCL-SematicSegmentation_ForSelfDrivingCar/README.md

 <h1 align="center"><b>CS331.M22.KHCL</b></h1>
 <h1 align="center"><b>SEMATIC SEGMENTATION FOR SELF DRIVING CAR</b></h1>

 Using: UNET and DEEPLABv3+ in Tensorflow framework

+Dataset: we use CityScape dataset (https://www.cityscapes-dataset.com/downloads/)

 ---------------------------------------------------------------------------------------------

-**# Step 0:** clone this repository

-**# Step 1:** install CUDA and cudnn (recommend) if you're using Nvidia GPU.
+**# Note:** your Anaconda Environment should be installed 'tensorflow-gpu' if you're using Nvidia GPU.

-**# Step 2:** set up an Anaconda Environment.
+**# Step 0:** clone this repository and rename to CV

-**# Step 3:** go to https://drive.google.com/drive/folders/1iKLyJCLocV90glBT67hvCnZJRsFBJTSq?usp=sharing to download raw data (2 folders - we use CityScape dataset)
+**# Step 1:** go to https://drive.google.com/drive/folders/1iKLyJCLocV90glBT67hvCnZJRsFBJTSq?usp=sharing to download 2 folders.
+(leftImg8bit: images, gtFine: masks).
+Then, extract them and put into CV.

-**# Step 3:** cd to your repository's savepath, then activate the Environment and run this command line:
+**# Step 2:** cd to CV folder and run:

-           python Main.py

-# or:  <if you want to save your Result>

-           python Main.py 1
+                                                       python <filename>

-**# Step 4:** select your custom test image or some image in folder Testing.
-The result image will be shown for 10s.

-_***Note:_ Please install the necessary libraries into the Environment by yourself when the terminal warning "missing libraries".
-Detecting in a video and realtime will be update soon.
++ Augmentation.py: this file uses to augmentation our raw data.
+Here, we change the image's brightness up (+30, +60) and down (-20, -40).

++ UNET_model.py & DLV3plus.py: these files are our model training files.
+When run these files sequencely, we have _model_Unet.h5_ & _model_DLV3plus.h5_.

++ Evaluate.py: this file will calculate IoU score in both models.
+It uses both train-raw-data & valid-raw-data to calculate, instead of separate test set.

++ Single_pred.ipynb: when we run this file, we can see how the results are predicted with your model.

++ Multi_pred.py: run this file to show many result images like a video.
+You can edit a little bit to use for a video as input.

 ------------------------------------------------------------------------------------------------

-Note: Our model is using 6 classes: Background, Car0 (Carhead), Road, Car, Cycle, Human
+Note: Our model is using 6 classes: Background, Car0 (Carhead), Road, Car, Cycle, Human.

 <h1 align="center"><b>--------</b></h1>